 To Clarify: Breastfeeding is the Biological Norm, But Not the Only Option

 “Fed is Best” supporters are getting very mad at me right about now.
 But hold up — don’t skip the rest of the post and go yell at me just yet.

 Biologically speaking, breast milk is the optimal food for all newborns.
 This does not mean it is always optimal for other reasons.
 Some mothers are unable to breastfeed.
 Some babies struggle to breastfeed or are unable.
-Some mothers can breastfeed, but do not produce enough.
-Some mothers are struggling with PPD or with a history of sexual abuse.
+And, some mothers can breastfeed, but do not produce enough.
+Plus, some mothers are struggling with PPD or with a history of sexual abuse.

 Obviously, all of these factors have to come into play when making the decision to breastfeed (or not).
 Life isn’t simply about choosing what is most optimal in one aspect, and ignoring the rest.

 It still matters, though, that we acknowledge that breast milk has benefits that formula doesn’t.

 Why?
 Because if we say that formula isn’t really different, we are saying that formula, as-is, is “good enough.”
 We shouldn’t be doing that.
 Mothers who cannot breastfeed, or do not want to breastfeed, deserve the best substitute available.
 When we acknowledge that breast milk is still superior, we can help to develop even better formulas for the mothers and babies who need them.
 We can also, hopefully, increase access to donor milk for the mothers and babies who need that.

 Breast is best, but no — it isn’t always possible.
 Mothers who cannot or do not breastfeed need the absolute (next) best options available to them.
 Because it matters.